jlangch/venice/doc/readme/http-client-j8.md

 `(upload-file file uri & options)`

-Upload a file given a file, an uri and options.
+Upload a file given an uri and options.

 #### Parameter file